kamrynmin/memory-match/README.md

 ## Features

 - User can win by matching all the card pairs.
-- User can shuffle cards.
-- User can reset the game.
+- User can reset the game and cards will shuffle.

 ## Preview